Fireworks, Fun and Rock ‘n’ Roll

 Info: Bangor Visitor Information Centre, (028) 9127 0069, tic@northdown.gov.uk, northdowntourism.com

-Sunday 6 July, Live music at the Bandstand
+Sunday 24 August, Summer Sundays: Live music at the Bandstand

 Ward Park, Bangor

-The summer season of FREE live music every Sunday in Ward Park starts this week!
-The 2014 programme promises and fantastic line up of eclectic music that everyone is sure to enjoy.
+Free live music every Sunday, 3-5pm.
+The 2014 programme promises a fantastic line up of eclectic music that everyone is sure to enjoy.

 Info: Bangor Visitor Information Centre, (028) 9127 0069, tic@northdown.gov.uk, northdowntourism.com